1953 Manitoba general election: St. Boniface

 At the end there were 3954 exhausted votes, votes that were no longer in play, either because there were no back-up preferences marked or because the candidates that were marked had already been eliminated.

 Two Liberal-Progressive candidates were declared elected when the field of candidates narrowed through eliminations of lowest-ranking candidates to the point where these two were the last remaining candidates to fill the two seats, which had still not been filled by that point.

 Being the last ones remaining, they were elected even though they did not have quota.

 Winnipeg Centre

 The surpluses of Swailes and Juba were not transferred, as they were too small to affect the final candidate order.
 Scott was declared elected to the fourth position, despite finishing below the quota.

 Winnipeg North

 Kardash and Turk were declared elected to the third and fourth positions, even though both finished below the quota.

+Because of vote transfers from Lib-Prog Brotman and from Prog-Conservative Carrick, Lib-Prog Turk passed Lib-Prog Kozoriz who was in fourth place to take a seat.

+2480 exhausted votes at the end.